metablaster/WindowsFirewallRuleset/Modules/Ruleset.UserInfo/Help/en-US/Test-Credential.md

 The \[PSCredential\] instance to validate, typically obtained with Get-Credential.

 The .UserName value may be:

-* a mere username: e.g, "user"
+- A mere username: e.g, "user"
-* prefixed with a NETBIOS domain name (NTLM format): e.g., "domain\user"
+- Prefixed with a NETBIOS domain name (NTLM format): e.g., "domain\user"
-* in UPN format: e.g., "user@domain.example.org"
+- In UPN format: e.g., "user@domain.example.org"

 IMPORTANT:
 If the logon domain is the current machine, validation happens against the local user database.